RonDallas/DoomRPG-PandSum/README.md

 - [Pandemonia Monsters v2.2](https://forum.zdoom.org/viewtopic.php?t=60984);
 - [Relighting v4.0165b](https://forum.zdoom.org/viewtopic.php?t=76706);
 - Custom version of Jimmy's Jukebox Instant Randomizer has been included that allows DRPG's map events and Outpost music to play.
 - Champions doesn't play well with a number of mods, it seems.
-Be aware that numerous will break when using it.
+Be aware that numerous thing will break while using it.

 ## Donate